protiva-ahammed/protiva-ahammed/README.md

 ___

-Skills: C / C++ / Java / Spring Boot / PYTHON / Django / ML / DL / JavaScript / ReactJs/ TypeScript / HTML / CSS / TailwindCSS
+Skills: C / C++ / Java / Spring Boot / White-Box-Testing/ Python / Django / ML / DL / JavaScript / ReactJs/ TypeScript / HTML / CSS / TailwindCSS

 ___

- 🌱 I’m currently learning : I'm currently learning Java, Spring Boot 3, ReactJs and DSA to improve my development skills, and object-oriented programming concepts and stay up-to-date with the latest technologies.
-Because continuous active learning is the key to being an excellent, successful Full Stack developer, I am also learning Machine Learning, Deep Learning to work on the research domain.
+ 🌱 I’m currently learning : I'm currently learning Java, Spring Boot 3, ReactJ,s and DSA to improve my development skills, and object-oriented programming concepts and stay up-to-date with the latest technologies.
+Because continuous active learning is the key to being an excellent, successful full-stack developer, I am also learning Machine learning and deep learning to work on the research domain.

 ___